Questions about the apartment security gang takeover of my building?

 - Let your property management consultant guide you through a 100% lease-up with qualified and protective tenants.

-- Seek real estate investment advice whether this property can be made profitable, under the circumstances.
+- Seek real estate investment advice on whether this property can be made profitable, under the circumstances.

 - It is not reasonable to rent to tenants until significant security improvements are made.